mpandres/updevcamp/content/trackpost/15a-project1.md

 You should then be redirected to a screen that asks for a "Repository Name".
 Name it whatever you want (we recommend, updevcamp-2015a-set0).
 Add a description if you like, and then click "Create Repository".

 Great, you've just created a public git repo!
-You should now see instructions on how to push an existing repository.
+You should now see instructions on __how to push an existing repository__.
 Go ahead and follow those commands on your own terminal, then refresh the github page you are in.

 You should now see your `index.html` and `index.css` files online!
 Your project is now public, great!